vippsas/vipps-developers/test-environment.md

 ## Test amounts

-Vipps supports using special amounts in the Vipps test app.
+Vipps MobilePay supports using special amounts in the test app.
 Use these amounts to always get the same result.

 | Amount | Error                     |